 Example.
-The environment ρ at the program point before node st16 of the CFG for C.getLength appears below.
+A sampling of values in the environment ρ at the program point before node st16 of the CFG for C.getLength appears below.
 Integer(d) is an element of the default abstraction for Integer. [] denotes a byte array of length zero. n{lbl} denotes the node labeled with lbl in Figure 2.

-In $\rho(n{\rm st3})$, the data component of the Signature is a byte array of length zero, because Signature.verify resets that component.
-All the exc-return nodes n have $\rho(n) = \bot$ and $e(n) = \emptyset$ at this program point, because the corresponding exceptions are not thrown on any path to this point.
+In $\rho(n{\text{st3}})$, the data component of the Signature is a byte array of length zero, because Signature.verify resets that component.
+All the exc-return nodes n have $\rho(n) = \bot$ at this program point, because the corresponding exceptions are not thrown on any path to this point.